-The Facility is jointly owned by the City of Port orchard (City) and West Sound Utility District (District).
+The Facility is jointly owned by the City of Port Orchard (City) and West Sound Utility District (District).
 In 1983, the City and District entered into an interlocal partnership agreement for the management and operation of the joint wastewater treatment facility.
 Under the terms and condition of this agreement, a Sewer Advisory Committee was established to plan for future Facility capital improvements, recommend an appropriate level of operation and capital funding, and overview the preparation of the annual budget for the City's and District's final approval.

 The Facility provides secondary wastewater treatment of City and District wastewater utility customers' wastewater.
 The mission of the Facility has expanded from merely wastewater treatment to reclamation.
 The goal of the Facility is to achieve higher levels of sustainability.
-Instead of disposing of biosolids in a non-beneficial manner, the Facility is seeking to use it for land reclamation in Kitsap County.
-The Facility has also used State and Federal grants to construct a reclaimed water distribution system to use its reclaimed water for irrigation purposes.

 The District is responsible for the daily operation and maintenance of the Facility.
 Cost containment and reduction is a priority for the Facility.
 The District has obtained grants from Puget Sound Energy to reduce electrical demand with more efficient blowers, better pump controls, disk thickener, booster pumps, HVAC modifications, lighting fixtures and solar heating of the water supply.
 This benefits both the City and District.
 Cost sharing of the operations and maintenance is based on the number of equivalent residential units (ERUs) each entity.
-In 2015, the cost sharing was forty-nine percent (49%) contribution by the City and fifty-one percent (51%) from the District which is 1% higher the contribution in 2014.
+In 2016, the cost sharing was forty-nine percent (49%) contribution by the City and fifty-one percent (51%) from the District which is 1% higher than the contribution in 2015.

-The Facility Financial statements are prepared as a joint venture of the City and District.
+The Facility's Financial statements are prepared as a joint venture of the City and District.
 The Facility operates as a political subdivision of the two municipalities.
 The Facility uses fund accounting to demonstrate and ensure compliance with finance-related legal requirements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities (i.e. sewer treatment).
 The Facility reports its activities as an Enterprise Fund, which is a type of proprietary fund.
 Enterprise funds are used to report the same functions presented as business-type activities.
 As such, the Facility uses the Enterprise Fund to account for its activities.
 The financial statements are presented in a manner similar to a private-sector business.

-Management Discussion & Analysis For the Year Ending December 31, 2015
+Management Discussion & Analysis For the Year Ending December 31, 2016

 The District's Board of Commissioners adopted a biennial budget as a measure of monitoring revenues and controlling expenses.
 The Commissioners also use the budget as a financial planning tool for the District's future needs.
 Also, the Board of Commissioners approved in 2012 Resolution 403-12 "Financial Management Policies" and Resolution 337-12, "Capital Assets Policy".
-These "Financial Management Policies" direct the decision-making process of the District's Board of Commissioners and District administration while operating to provide stability of changing services and financial conditions.
+These "Financial Management Policies", which are updated every two years with the adoption of the biennial budget, direct the decision-making process of the District's Board of Commissioners and District administration while operating to provide stability of changing services and financial conditions.
 These policies also provide guidelines for evaluating both current activities and proposals for future programs and direct the District's financial resources toward meeting the goals and programs identified in the District water and wastewater utility system's comprehensive plans.